Araly/consensus/README.md

 # Consensus

-Voting Discord bot, using binary search trees for holding casted votes.
+Voting Discord bot, using binary search trees for holding cast votes and linked lists to hold sessions and candidates.

+The bot doesn't work without the right token which will be reset each time it is pushed.

 https://discord.js.org/